S-Sairam/S-Sairam.github.io/_pages/about.md

 ### **Current Research & Future Direction**

 Leveraging this foundational experience, I am now focused on the theory and practice of advanced optimization.
 My current project is the development of **Artemis**, a novel optimizer designed to unify the geometric insights of methods like SAM with the principled uncertainty of Bayesian inference.

-This work is the first step in my long-term research agenda: **to architect robust and verifiable AI by forging a principled synthesis of Causal Inference, Probabilistic Modeling, and Neuro-Symbolic Reasoning.** My goal is to be a researcher who builds, understands, and advances the fundamental tools of machine learning.